 These designations bring the total amount of protected wilderness in New Mexico to approximately 2.5 percent of our total land area.
 But this isn’t really about the number of acres — it’s about these very particular wild and special places that are now protected from roads, mineral extraction and development.
 Not just today but for forever.

-Coalitions of pueblos and tribes, land grant heirs, acequia parciantes, ranchers, small-business owners, communities of faith, hunters, anglers and conservationists worked for more than a decade to get here.
-It was noticed — those in Washington, D.C., referred to these collaborative efforts as a “national model.”
+This is the story of New Mexicans from every walk of life working shoulder-to-shoulder for years, building a groundswell of support based on their love of these places that, simply, respectfully, demanded action.
+Coalitions of pueblos and tribes, land grant heirs, acequia parciantes, ranchers, small business owners, communities of faith, hunters, anglers and conservationists worked for more than a decade to get here.
+It was noticed — those in DC referred to these collaborative efforts as a “national model.”

-At the same time, this couldn’t have happened without the farsightedness and perseverance of our congressional delegation.
+At the same time, this couldn’t have happened without the farsightedness and perseverance of our federal congressional delegation.
 Sens.
-Tom Udall and Martin Heinrich co-sponsored bills to protect these areas.
+Tom Udall and Martin Heinrich cosponsored bills to protect these areas.
 Legislation to safeguard wilderness in Doña Ana and Taos counties was first introduced by former Sen. Jeff Bingaman in 2009.
-Assistant Speaker Ben Ray Luján sponsored the Taos County companion legislation in the House in the last Congress (with former representative and current Gov. Michelle Lujan Grisham co-sponsoring), and new Reps.
+Assistant Speaker Luján sponsored the Taos County companion legislation in the House in the last congress (with former representative and current governor Michelle Lujan Grisham cosponsoring) and new Reps.
 Deb Haaland and Xochitl Torres Small supported the package bill.